Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 Before we proceed to segment the continuous EEG data into epochs, we first need to preprocess the data.
 The steps involve detrending and filtering.
 Detrending is to remove the linear trend from the data, filtering is to keep the frequency content of the data within a desired range.

-<span style="color:#1496BB">Question: Why might it be important to detrend and/or filter our data before proceeding with further analysis?
-What could be the potential impacts of the data if we don't do this preprocessing step?</span>
+>Question: Why might it be important to detrend and/or filter our data before proceeding with further analysis?
+What could be the potential impacts of the data if we don't do this preprocessing step?

 ```python